raythx98/tp/docs/UserGuide.md

 ### 5.5 Sorting all jobs: `sort job`

 Have too many job listings and need a way to organise them?
-You can get *CANdidates* to help you do that by sorting them according to the priority or vacancies you have indicated for the job listings!
+You can get *CANdidates* to help you do that by sorting them according to these fields: job title, company name, priority or vacancies.

 **Format** `sort job type/FIELD_TO_SORT order/ORDER`